A Story of Hashimoto’s Remission

 Protein: My A-Ha!
 Moment

-Through my book, I share my rationale for the Root Cause and treatment of Hashimoto’s based on what finally worked for me, with the hope that it perhaps will also work for you.
-I am also going to share the process of how I came to find my Root Cause so that hopefully, my readers will be inspired to find theirs using a similar methodology.
+Through my book, Hashimoto’s the Root Cause, I share my rationale for the root cause and treatment of Hashimoto’s based on what finally worked for me with the hope that it perhaps will also work for you.
+I also share the process of how I came to find my root cause so that, hopefully, my readers will be inspired to find theirs using a similar methodology.

 PS.
 You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to thyroidpharmacist.com/gift.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.